-Of all the various strategic masterpieces which I have devised throughout my lifetime, I consider my battles with the Imperial celebrity Narcissa Richmond to be among the most memorable.
+Of all the operations I performed throughout my lifetime, I consider my battle with the Imperial celebrity Narcissa Richmond to be among the most memorable.
 It proved intriguing to me from the onset alone, when I received her challenge by way of The Observer, a website which served as my chief source of news.

 "I – the GLORIOUS MADAME RRRRICHMOND – will defeat and unveil to the world the face of my great rival: THE GRANDMASTER OF THEFT!
 The world will soon know what I – the MAGNIFICENT MADAME RRRRICHMOND – has already known: That she is just a GUTLESS, POMPOUS FOOL who is unworthy of her PRETENTIOUS title.
 To prove she DOESN'T DESERVE anybody's fear, I'll stand alone against her and risk one of my greatest treasures: UNDINE'S TEAR!
 SO COME AT ME, 'NOBLE' THIEF!
 Face me at THREE PM at Acquiro station this Saturday, where I'll board the E train.
 I – the SPECTACULAR MADAME RRRRICHMOND – will singlehandedly see to it that the Grandmaster receives an all-expenses paid one way ticket TO JAIL!"